sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-2.md

 - Set up the basic configuration
   - nuxt.config.js
   - admin

+- Create 2 collections
-- Create a widgit
+- Create a widgit for each collection
   - It should have at least 3 fields
-- Create 2 collections
+    - the two widgets must use different main content fields
 ## Marking Rubric

 1. Configuration